d8bauxit8/low-resource-protocol/README.md

 which another device will read from yours during the LRP protocol.

 ### What do you need for the transmit module?
-In progress ...
+In progress ... :pushpin:

 ## Collision detection module
-In progress ...
+In progress ... :pushpin:

 ## Calculations
 In the calculation example, I will use those values and physical items which I recommend for the appropriate working.